Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Bread:

-Friday: Challah Zeitlin’s Delicatessen (Chicago, IL) Storage Tip - Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
+Friday: Honey Whole Wheat Zeitlin’s Delicatessen (Chicago, IL) Storage Tip - Use baguettes quickly to avoid them going stale.
+Keep your bread cut side down in a bag on your counter for two to three days.
 At that point you will want to slice or rip/cut your bread into pieces and freeze for future toast, croutons, or panzanella!
 If it’s particularly hot, you may want to move it to the refrigerator after a day or two (the only time we will tell you to refrigerate bread).

 Mushrooms:

-Friday: White Button River Valley Ranch (Burlington, WI) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
+Friday: Crimini River Valley Ranch (Burlington, WI) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
 Smoke, dehydrate, or par-cook and freeze for longer storage.

 Eggs - Finn's Ranch (Buchanan, MI)